bzhanglab/SEPepQuant/README.md

 ## Installation

 SEPEPquant does not need setup or installation.
 While it required Rscript in your PATH.
-It has been test on Linux and Windows.
+It has been test on Linux and MacOS.

 ## Protein database
 The exact protein database used for FragPipe is required for SEPEPquant.
 The database should follow the [philosopher format rules](https://github.com/Nesvilab/philosopher/wiki/How-to-Prepare-a-Protein-Database#header-formatting) and in [UniProt](https://www.uniprot.org/help/fasta-headers) format.